top of page

 Coaches and other personnel are not allowed to join team voice channels during pause time unless otherwise permitted.

-Teams are able to pause any game for reasonable technical difficulties and unforeseen life circumstances.
+Teams can pause any game for reasonable technical difficulties and unforeseen life circumstances.

-Please carefully read the information about the disable, often times the specific information regarding the disable or the period of time which the entity will be disabled are listed on the post.
+Please carefully read the information about the disable.
+Often, the specific information regarding the disable or the period of time during which the entity will be disabled are listed on the post.

 Section 6.0 - Player Conduct and Punishment